John Greatrex

-Edward John Greatrex (born 18 November 1936) was an English cricketer and footballer.
+Edward John Greatrex (18 November 1936 – 22 July 2020) was an English cricketer and footballer.
 He was a right-handed batsman and wicket-keeper who played for Norfolk.
 He was born in Nuneaton.

 Greatrex, who represented Norfolk in the Minor Counties Championship for seventeen seasons, made a single List A appearance for the team, during the 1970 Gillette Cup.
 He scored 12 runs with the bat.

 Greatrex also played football as a goalkeeper for Norwich City, Cambridge City, Chelmsford City, Clacton Town, Bury Town and Great Yarmouth Town.
 Greatrex made one Football League appearance for Norwich.
+Greatrex died on 22 July 2020 at the age of 83.